rantoniello/MediaProcessors/docs/CODECS_MUXERS_LOOPBACK_EXAMPLE.md

 }
 @endcode

-In the response above you will find the list of the instantiated processors, the API identifier corresponding to each one and the type.
+In the response above you will find the list of the instantiated processors specifying:
+- the API identifier corresponding to each processor;
+- the processor type;
+- the link to the processor representational state.

-To get the representational state of any of the processors, do as follows:
+To get the representational state of any of the processors:
 @code
 $curl -H "Content-Type: application/json" -X GET -d '{}' "127.0.0.1:8088/procs/0.json"
 {